wtfregia/mtg-mcp/README.md

 ## Bracket System

-MTG-MCP includes support for the Commander bracket system (1-5):
+MTG-MCP includes support for the Commander bracket system (1-5).
+For detailed bracket criteria and guidelines, see the **[Tools Documentation - Commander Brackets](docs/TOOLS.md#mtg-commander-brackets)**.

 - **Bracket 1**: Casual/Exhibition - Budget-friendly, thematic gameplay
 - **Bracket 2**: Core - Focused strategies with some powerful cards